microsoft/covid-vaccine-bot/policies.md

 Down syndrome
 Post-solid organ transplant
 People who are actively in treatment (chemotherapy, radiation, surgery) for cancer now or in the last three months, or with active primary lung cancer or active hematologic cancers (lymphoma, leukemia and multiple myeloma) (see [here](https://www.coronavirus.in.gov/vaccine/index.htm))
+* Are you a K-12 educator or work in a licensed child care facility?
+	* Examples include:
+Teacher or staff in pre-K through high school, childcare center or Head Start and Early Start programs Licensed childcare providers, including center-based and family care providers Classroom aides, bus drivers, janitors, counselors, administration staff, cafeteria workers and substitute teachers

 # Iowa